 That piggy in the corner looking very much like a stuffed animal is Snoopy

 I hope I have given you some ideas to design your piggy's dream home In Hong Kong, space is usually a problem, which is why most of my cages are multi levels, I try to maximize space by building up.
 Make SURE you reinforce your cage with cable ties at every juncture so it doesn't...topple over

 This is a really excellent example of someone making the most out of a store bought cage.
-Winnie didn't have space to accomodate a CC cage, but transformed the original boring pet shop cage into a multi-levelled playground.
+Winnie didn't have space to accommodate a CC cage, but transformed the original boring pet shop cage into a multi-leveled playground.
 It really makes a big difference to the pigs.